-This lesson provides overview, direction and guidance on using Illuminate's Lightning Grader scanning tools!
+This lesson provides overview, direction and guidance on using DnA's Lightning Grader scanning tools!
 These are general questions and information to get you started on scanning with Lightning Grader.
 Watch the video to get a quick introduction on our scanning tools.

 Want to jump ahead?